nelstrom/branflakes/scripts/draft-02.md

 You want to test your safety net.

+## Strategy: make it fail, then make it green

 Now, I said in my abstract for this presentation, I said that tests should either pass or fail, not both.

 And I stand by that.